kyma-project/community-modules/docs/README.md

 3. Select **Add**.

-Your module is installed, when its status changes to `Ready`.
+Your module is installed once its status changes to `Ready`.

 To delete your module, select the trash icon next to the module name.